georchestra/mapstore2-georchestra/docs/source/configuration/database/index.rst

 ----------------------------------------------

 In ``mapstore/geostore.properties`` there is a dedicated configuration file that contains the settings that can not be loaded from ``default.properties``.
-It contains only one setting that indicates the schema on the database to use for MapStore.
+It contains only one setting that indicates the database schema to use for MapStore.

  * ``pgsqlGeoStoreSchema``: schema used for the MapStore database (Defaults to ``mapstore``)

 This file can be used to override connection parameters defined in ``default.properties``, to configure MapStore in a different way from the rest of the infrastructure.